-Date Assessment Remark Chinese Audio-visual Assessment A screen and a VCD player or a computer are required.
-Chinese Language - Oral Assessment 12 or 24 students (depending on the school size) from each school will be randomly selected.
-Each school will participate in one English Language - Oral Assessment of four sessions, either in the morning or afternoon, on one of the two days.
+Date Assessment Remark 9 or 10 May 2023 Chinese Audio-visual Assessment A screen and a VCD player or a computer a required.
+Chinese Language - Oral Assessment 12 or 24 students (depending on the sch size) from each school will be randor English Language - Oral Assessment selected.
+Each school will participate in one session on either one of the two assessment dates.

-In case of bad weather or emergency, the assessment would be rescheduled to 13 May 2016.
+In case of bad weather or emergency, the assessment would be rescheduled to 12 May 2023.